stateless-x/blue-vending/README.md

 You will be able to know the current cash remaining in the system which will be used for change.
 You will also know the stock remaining in each machines

-**In Summary, as the owner, You can:**
+**In Summary, you can**
-    - In Client:
+In Client:
     - Purchase Items
     - Monitor stock of the machines and current cash
-    - APIs:
+APIs:
     - Add new Product to the system
     - Update product name and pricing
     - Remove Product frm the system
     - Assign products to each machines individually
         - For example: You want to Add Cola on Vending Machine A, But Add Coffee to Vending Machine B. Each of them will have different products
     - Update cash and stock of the machine after each transaction
         - The system process this once client complete the purchase

 ---